banner graphic

 User Selected Environment(s)

-• Free Space Galactic Cosmic Ray (GCR) at 1 AU
+• Free Space Galactic Cosmic Ray (GCR)

-• Free Space Solar Particle Event (SPE) at 1 AU
+• Free Space Solar Particle Event (SPE)

-• Earth Orbit (Circular)
+• Earth Orbit

 • Upload thickness distribution(s)

-User Defined Materials for multi-material slab calculations
+User Defined Materials

-User Selected Response Function(s)
+User Selected Response Functions

 • Differential Flux / Fluence